graphql-compose/graphql-compose-mongoose/README.md

 ```
 That's all!
 You think that is to much code?
-I don't think so, because by default internally was created about 30 graphql types (for input, sorting, filtering).
+I don't think so, because by default internally was created about 55 graphql types (for input, sorting, filtering).
 So you will need much much more lines of code to implement all these CRUD operations by hands.

 Customization options
 =====================
-When we convert model `const typeComposer = mongooseToTypeComposer(UserModel, customizationOptions);` you may tune every piece of future derived types and resolvers.
+When we convert model `const typeComposer = composeWithMongoose(UserModel, customizationOptions);` you may tune every piece of future derived types and resolvers.

 ### Here is flow typed definition of this options: